-(1 Corinthians 13:4-8)

-no evil; does not rejoice in iniquity, but rejoices in the truth; bears all things,

 But the fruit of the Spirit is love, joy, peace, longsuffering, kindness, goodness, faithfulness.
+(Galatians 5:22)

-(Galatians 5:22) Did your flesh try to seek justice for a perceived wrong or battle to get your own way?
-Explain. - Reflection 2: Were you unkind?
+Did your flesh try to seek justice for a perceived wrong or battle to get your own way?
+Explain.

+Reflection 2: Were you unkind?
 The opposite of kindness is unkindness.

 Be kindly affectionate to one another with brotherly love, in honor giving preference to one another.
+(Romans 12:10)

-(Romans 12:10) Did you provoke your spouse?
+Did you provoke your spouse?
 Did you get angry, raise your voice, or say hurtful things?
 Did you judge or ignore, or are you resentful toward your spouse?
 Explain.

-Define the COM of the Language with the blank to the language and the company of Reflection 3: Was jealousy a motive behind the reaction toward your spouse?
+Reflection 3: Was jealousy a motive behind the reaction toward your spouse?

 Let us behave properly as in the day, not in carousing and drunkenness, not in sexual promiscuity and sensuality, not in strife and jealousy.
 But put on the Lord Jesus Christ, and make no provision for the flesh in regard to its lusts.
-(Romans 13:13-14 NASB) Respond to the question.
+(Romans 13:13-14 NASB)

+Respond to the question.

 Reflection 4: Were you haughty or arrogant?
-Did you belittle your spouse or make them fee unimportant?
+Did you belittle your spouse or make them feel unimportant?

 Likewise you younger people, submit yourselves to your elders.
 Yes, all of you be submissive to one another, and be clothed with humility, for "God resists the proud, but gives grace to the humble."
-(1 Peter 5:5) Reflection 5: Were you rude or did you act unbecoming?
+(1 Peter 5:5)

+Reflection 5: Were you rude or did you act unbecoming?

 Let no corrupt word proceed out of your mouth, but what is good for necessary edification, that it may impart grace to the hearers.
+(Ephesians 4:29)

-(Ephesians 4:29) Did you embarrass your spouse or say something bad about them in front of someone else?
+Did you embarrass your spouse or say something bad about them in front of someone else?
 Were you rude, or did you do something they have asked you not to do?
 Explain.

-Reflection 6: Were you only thinking of yourself and not considering your spouse's viewpoint Did you defensively justify your position or excuse your actions?
+Reflection 6: Were you only thinking of yourself and not considering your spouse's viewpoint?
+Did you defensively justify your position or excuse your actions?

 Let nothing be done through selfish ambition or conceit, but in lowliness of mind let each esteem others better than himself.
 (Philippians 2:3)